IdoitEngineer/OSI-Syn600/README.md

 From there you can send, receive or save a basic program (Which just dumps everything from hex 0000 to the end of the basic programs as defined by the BASIC zero page pointers

-The X-Modem code assumes the file is in the o64 format, which is the c64 way of storing a binary That is the very first two bytes is both the load address and the start address
+The X-Modem code assumes the file is in the o64 format, which is the c64 way of storing a binary.

+That is the very first two bytes is both the load address and the start address.

 ## New D/C/W/M prompt